tapis-project/FlexServ-Deployer/README.md

 ## FlexServ Deployer

-Rust library for deploying FlexServ model servers onto Tapis Pods (and, in the future, HPC via Jobs).
+Rust library for deploying FlexServ model servers onto Tapis Pods and HPC via Tapis Jobs.

 The **library** is the main product.
 The Actix-web binary is a thin wrapper and intentionally minimal.